Yashraj191004/Trading/README.md

+Automated Stock Momentum Trading System
+Python, Flask, Selenium, Socket.IO, Robinhood API

-Algorithmic Trading Dashboard & Auto-Execution Bot (Python, Flask, Selenium, Socket.IO) Developed a real-time automated trading system that monitors top stock movers, executes buy/sell decisions based on momentum strategy, and logs trades with live profit/loss tracking.
-Implemented WebSocket-based dashboard for real-time visualization and automated trade execution via Selenium on an online trading simulator.
+Developed a real-time automated trading system that streams Top Movers from the Robinhood API, applies a momentum-based buy/sell strategy, and executes trades automatically on a simulated trading platform using Selenium.
+Built a live dashboard displaying real-time price movements, open positions, and profit/loss metrics with persistent trade logging and performance tracking.